 Take care of the bills and your credit cards

 A travel-planning guide won’t be complete without this tidbit.
 Based on your itinerary and your family’s needs, create a checklist of what you will need for the entire duration of your vacation.
-Go for versatile clothing that do not only suit the weather, but are also easy to pack and to incorporate into any outfit.
-Go for the traveller’s size version of your toiletries.
+Go for versatile clothing that does not only suit the weather but are also easy to pack and to incorporate into any outfit.
+Go for the traveler’s size version of your toiletries.
 More importantly, pare down your stuff into what you absolutely need.
-This will not only save you from overweight baggage, it will also give you space for pasalubong or treats for your friends once you get home.
+This will not only save you from overweight baggage, but it will also give you space for pasalubong or treats for your friends once you get home.

 Secure your condo

 The one thing you would never, ever want to happen is coming home to a burglarized condo after enjoying your vacation.
-Double check that you havethe crucial condo security measures in place so you can chill out knowing that your DMCI Homes unit is safe.
-Aside from the basic of locking all your doors and windows, consider taking things up a notch by investing in an alarm and video surveillance system.
+Double-check that you have the crucial condo security measures in place so you can chill out knowing that your DMCI Homes unit is safe.
+Aside from the basics like locking all your doors and windows, consider taking things up a notch by investing in an alarm and video surveillance system.
 Also, have your trusted friends and neighbors look after your condo.

 Make room for spontaneous fun